-The report finds that the standardisation of IT equipment and support infrastructure at rack level helps to simplify the process of scaling up data centres to meet increasing load demands.
+The report finds that the standardisation of IT equipment and support infrastructure at rack level helps to simplify the process of scaling up data centers to meet increasing load demands.

-The paper also states that fully integrated racks loaded with IT, that can be rolled into place, provide a familiar way of upgrading data centre resource quickly.
+The paper also states that fully integrated racks loaded with IT, that can be rolled into place, provide a familiar way of upgrading data center resource quickly.

 But, currently, no equivalent industry standards exist for such deployments, meaning operators must design and specify their own Pod architectures, claims Schneider Electric.

 The report, Specifying Data Center IT Pod Architectures, which is White Paper No 260 from Schneider Electric, outlines the optimum configurations based on available power feeds, physical space and average rack power densities that should be considered when designing an IT Pod.The advantages of IT Pods: